-Racial Justice and Cultural Diversity
+Racial Justice and Equity Committee

 “You have been told, O mortal, what is good, and what the Lord requires of you; Only to do justice and to love goodness, and to walk humbly with your God."
 (Mi 6:8)